ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 As in life, what works now might not work for us forever, and it's important to have awareness to change and grow.

 Clearly **we have very mature and wise idioms**.
 Thus many times our decisions are seamless, like being in "autopilot mode".
-The more we *practice*, the more fluent we are.
-Some concepts we have met today have been growing up in the C++ ecosystem for decades.
-Yet some people do not know them.
-Don't join such group of people.
+The more we *practice*, the more fluent we become.

 Whenever new tools and concepts are merged into the standard, we also have an opportunity to ditch our own implementations of the same things. **Adding enables removing** as Kate Gregory once said.
 Time spent for **removing unnecessary things** and for **simplifying** is always worth.
 Bruce Lee was used to say "it is not daily increase but daily decrease, hack away the unessential".
 In C++, this is not only about removing complexity - like applying *the Rule of Zero* - but also about embracing new abstractions which enable us to return to the essence of basic concepts - like `string_view`.

 On the other hand, we have more debatable things and additions, those require harder thinking and decisions.
-For instance, choosing to handle errors with `std::optional` is not so obvious compared to other ways.
+For instance, choosing to handle errors with `std::optional` is not so obvious compared to the other ways.
 Which is better?
 Sometimes the answer just *depends on* the context.
 We should be **open** to take in consideration the *new*.
+We should not be *closed* because we are confident with our experience.
+Our experience is good but is limited.

 To conclude, it's all about a *personal search* - where "personal" can be refer to your company, team or whatever, if you want to apply it more pragmatically to professional C++ development.
 As Bruce Lee was used to summarize his [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do):